pravega/pravega/documentation/src/docs/controller-service.md

 ### Watermarks

-Controller instantiates periodic background jobs for computing watermarks for streams for which writers are regularly reporting the times and positions.
-The watermark computation for different streams is distributed across multiple controller instances using the bucket service.
-Controller service receives request to record positions and times reported by event stream writers using the note time api and stores them in the metadata table.
-Then the controller instance which is the owner for the bucket where the stream resides runs the watermark computation workflow periodically (every 10 seconds).
+Controller instantiates periodic background jobs for computing watermarks for Streams for which writers are regularly reporting the times and positions.
+The watermark computation for different Streams is distributed across multiple Controller instances using the bucket service.
+Controller service receives request to record positions and times reported by _Event Stream Writers_ using the note time api and stores them in the metadata table.
+Then the Controller instance which is the owner for the bucket where the Stream resides runs the watermark computation workflow periodically (every 10 seconds).
 The writer marks (position and time) are retrieved from the store, consolidated and reduced into a watermark artifact.
 A watermark is a datastructure that contains a streamcut which is the upper bound on positions reported by all writers.
 It also contains max and min bounds on the times reported by different writers.
-The watermarks are emitted into a special revisioned stream which is created along with the user stream.
-The lifecycle of this stream is closely bound to the user stream and its created and deleted along with user streams.
+The watermarks are emitted into a special revisioned Stream which is created along with the user Stream.
+The lifecycle of this Stream is closely bound to the user Stream and its created and deleted along with user Streams.

 ## KVT Operations

-Just as for streams, controller also runs all control plane operations for Key Value tables.
+Just as for Streams, Controller also runs all control plane operations for Key Value tables.
 This includes provisoning, sealing and deleting key value tables.
 These operations are also performed on the asynchronous event processing framework.
-A dedicated instance of EventProcessor is brought up for processing KV table requests which uses a new internal table-request-stream.
-Requests on this stream are distributed across different controller instances using kv table name as the routing key and each partition is spread across different controller instances.
+A dedicated instance of EventProcessor is brought up for processing KV table requests which uses a new internal _table-request-stream_.
+Requests on this Stream are distributed across different Controller instances using kv table name as the routing key and each partition is spread across different Controller instances.

 ### Create KVTable

-Create KVTable is modeled as a task on the event processor.
-When a request from user is received, a new event is posted into kvt-request-stream and picked asynchronously for  processing.
-As part of create KV table, the task creates the number of table segments specified in the KeyValueTablesConfiguration.numberOfPartitions and sets the state of the table as Active.
+Create KVTable is modeled as a task on the Event Processor.
+When a request from user is received, a new event is posted into _kvt-request-stream_ and picked asynchronously for  processing.
+As part of create KV table, the task creates the number of Table Segments specified in the KeyValueTablesConfiguration.numberOfPartitions and sets the state of the table as Active.

 ### Delete KVTable
-Delete KVTable is also modeled as a task on the event processor.
+Delete KVTable is also modeled as a task on the Event Processor.
 When a request from user to delete the KV table is received, a new event is posted into kvt-request-stream and picked asynchronously for processing.
-As part of delete KV table, the task removes all table segments and all metadata that was created for the KV table.
+As part of delete KV table, the task removes all Table Segments and all metadata that was created for the KV table.

 ### Readergroup Management
-With 0.9.0 we also introduced a concept of managing reader group configuration on controller.
+With 0.9.0 we also introduced a concept of managing reader group configuration on Controller.
 A Pravega Reader Group is a group of readers that collectively read events from a Stream.
-A single segment in the Stream is assigned to exactly one reader in the ReaderGroup.
+A single Segment in the Stream is assigned to exactly one reader in the ReaderGroup.
 A Reader Group has a configuration that describes the Streams it reads from and decides its checkpointing related behaviour.
-Controller service participates in readergroup's lifecycle from creation to resets to deletes where applications record changes to stream configuration with controller.
+Controller service participates in readergroup's lifecycle from creation to resets to deletes where applications record changes to Stream configuration with Controller.
 Controller stores and manages the readergroup configuration and assigns versioning of readergroup config by introducing a new property called generation.
-Everytime readergroup is reset with a new configuration, this is recorded with controller and controller runs an asynchronous job to update the subscription status for streams that were added to or removed from the readergroup.
+Everytime readergroup is reset with a new configuration, this is recorded with Controller and Controller runs an asynchronous job to update the subscription status for Streams that were added to or removed from the readergroup.
-To achieve this controller has workflows for create, update and delete readergroups which are implemented on event processor framework and are reponsible for handling the subscription changes.
+To achieve this Controller has workflows for create, update and delete readergroups which are implemented on Event Processor framework and are reponsible for handling the subscription changes.

-In addition controller also exposes apis using which readergroups can report their positions to controller.
+In addition Controller also exposes apis using which readergroups can report their positions to Controller.
 The Controller maintains "read" positions for Reader-Groups that express the intention to retain unread data.
-The controller service computes a common lowest Stream-Cut across multiple such Reader Groups and factors it while truncating the stream.
+The Controller service computes a common lowest Stream-Cut across multiple such Reader Groups and factors it while truncating the Stream.

 # Resources